Can my child get into Brooklyn Latin?!

 Each program has a certain number of seats available for their incoming ninth grade class. ...
 You can find the number of available seats, the number of applicants, and the number of applicants per seat for each program the prior year on every school page...

-Over the past few months I have been surprised by parents expressing concern that their child has almost no chance for acceptance at Brooklyn Latin.
-This is typically stated after I’ve suggested to them that it’s an excellent school, and the most accessible of the Specialized High Schools (those that base admissions solely on the SHSAT exam).
+Over the past few months I've been surprised by parents expressing concern that their child has almost no chance for acceptance at Brooklyn Latin.
+This is typically stated after I’ve suggested that it’s an excellent school, and the most accessible of the Specialized High Schools (those that base admissions solely on the SHSAT exam).

 When asked why they believe this they respond, “There are so few seats, and so many applicants!”